 For the ruler and the warrior, war brings prosperity.
-However for Uruvi, it brings only devastation and loss to the family of that king and warrior.
+However, for Uruvi, it brings only devastation and loss to the family of that king and warrior.
 From a very young age, she took to healing soldiers wounded in the war.
 She would often ask her father, “Is this the fruit of war?”

-The fact that a person can feel victorious and proud after having killed numerous people on the battle field made her cringe since childhood.
+The fact that a person can feel victorious and proud after having killed numerous people on the battlefield made her cringe since childhood.

 Later in life, even as her husband Karna basked in war’s glory, she would silently tend to the victims; her small way of making amends.

 Her stance was simple; wars should never be fought.
-But her father, King Vahusha thought differently; to him a righteous war cannot be wrong, there is no sin in defending oneself from an enemy, and if defence calls for war, so be it.
-Hence, sometimes, like is true in the case of Pandavas, war is the only solution – not only to defend themselves but also seek vengeance for the years of injustice levelled on them.
+But her father, King Vahusha thought differently; to him, a righteous war cannot be wrong, there is no sin in defending oneself from an enemy, and if defence calls for war, so be it.
+Hence, sometimes, like is true in the case of Pandavas, war is the only solution – not only to defend themselves but also to seek vengeance for the years of injustice levelled on them.

-As the Kurukshetra war unfolds, Uruvi remarks – “I knew war was a killer, but does it turn men into such hideous fiends?”
+As the Kurukshetra war unfolds, Uruvi remarks – “I knew the war was a killer, but does it turn men into such hideous fiends?”

 Yes, the Kauravas have been unjust, but how fair was Krishna when he killed King Sindhu, giving him an illusion of an evening sky?
-Was it just for Krishna to use Bhima’s son as a collateral damage to save the life of Arjuna?
+Was it just for Krishna to use Bhima’s son as collateral damage to save the life of Arjuna?
 Was it moralistic for Yudhishthira to lie about Ashwatthama’s death and thereby kill Dronacharya?